framely/community/docs/reference/providers/postgrest.md

 Types that are not specified in the table above will be considered as string types, including custom entity types.
 String types can be one of `text`, `char(n)` and `varchar(n)`, where `n` is a positive integer.
 For more information about such types in PostgreSQL, click [Character Types](https://www.postgresql.org/docs/current/datatype-character.html).

-If the type conversion is deterministic, you don't need to worry about it, the SQL date type will be displayed automatically.
+If the type conversion is deterministic, you don't need to worry about it, the SQL data type will be displayed automatically.
 Otherwise, you need to specify one.

 ::: thumbnail
 ![sql data type deterministic](/images/provider/postgrest/sql-data-type-deterministic.png)